On March 19, 2019, The Government of Canada responded to thyroid patients petition “Petition E-1819 (HYPOTHYROIDISM)“,

 After a product is on the market, companies may make a submission to Health Canada to modify a product monograph, based on new data or evidence regarding the safe use of the product.
 In certain circumstances, Health Canada can also compel companies to make changes to a product monograph, based on new data or evidence regarding the safe use of the product.
 Through these actions, the Government of Canada continues to work with provincial and territorial governments and other key partners to improve the accessibility of needed prescription drugs.

-While drug issues are an important issue and deserves further comment, we first want to draw attention to one glaring omission of federal jurisdiction over provincial health care plans.
+While drug issues are an important issue and deserves further comment, we first want to draw attention to one glaring omission of federal jurisdiction over provincial health care.
+Provincial jurisdiction includes thyroid testing and policies that discourage the use of T3-inclusive treatment.

-It omits any mention of the Canada Health Act.
+It omits any mention of the Canada Health Act, which is about ensuring that health care in provincial jurisdiction is handled properly.

 The Canada Health Act sets forth principles and processes to ensure health equity across provinces.